tomdalling/resonad/README.md

 # Resonad

-Lightweight, monadic "result" objects that can be used instead of exceptions.
+Lightweight, functional "result" objects that can be used instead of exceptions.

 Read: [Result Objects - Errors Without Exceptions](https://www.rubypigeon.com/posts/result-objects-errors-without-exceptions/)